Your Guide to Streaming with Satellite Internet

 TV illustration

-From craving another run-through of Stranger Things to catching the latest Hulu Original, you can stream it all with satellite internet.
+From craving another run-through of Stranger Things to catching the latest Hulu Original, satellite internet allows you to stream it all.

-While it may not be as nice as streaming with unlimited fiber, satellite can certainly hold its own—especially if you’re setting up entertainment in an RV or live out in the country where you’re short on options.
+While it may not be as fast as streaming with unlimited fiber, satellite internet is usable for streaming television—especially if you’re setting up entertainment in an RV or live out in the country where you’re short on options.

-Whatever your situation, we’ll walk you through everything you need to know about streaming with satellite internet
+Whatever your situation, we’ll walk you through everything you need about streaming with satellite internet.

 Can I stream with satellite internet?

 Let’s clear up the rumors.
-Yes, you can definitely stream with satellite internet!
+Yes, you can stream using satellite internet!
 It works pretty much the same as any other internet type.
 You generally need 3 Mbps to 4 Mbps of internet speed for SD streaming on one device, and the lowest satellite internet plan starts at 12 Mbps.
 See?
 The math pans out.
-There are a few caveats you should know though:
+There are a few caveats you should know, though:

 • Satellite internet tends to have a higher latency (longer data travel time) than other types of internet.

-• Many satellite internet plans have lower data caps.
+• Some satellite internet plans have strict data caps.

-• Satellite speeds can’t reach speeds as high as cable or fiber connections.
+• Most satellite internet providers can’t reach speeds as high as cable or fiber connections.

 What is latency and how does it affect streaming?

-Latency refers to the amount of time it takes for a piece of data (a packet) to travel from its source to its destination.
-Low latency is a short amount of travel time, and that’s what we want.
-High latency is basically a longer delay between taking an action and seeing the result.
+Latency refers to the time it takes for data to travel from its source to its destination.
+Low latency is a short travel time, and that’s what we want.
+High latency causes a longer delay between taking an action and seeing the result.
 For example, if you’re into online gaming, your move might take longer to process than the move of an opponent who has a connection with lower latency.

-Satellite internet is known for high latency.
-It’s comes with the gig.
-Since the signal needs to travel an enormous distance between the orbiting satellite and your device, there’s not much that can be done about this.
+Satellite internet is known for high latency, a reality of the technology.
+Since the signal must travel an enormous distance between the orbiting satellite and your device, little can be done to improve latency.
 It’s just part of the territory with satellite internet.

 Our verdict: Although it’s rough for online gaming, high latency shouldn’t be a major issue with streaming since response time isn’t as crucial.
 But if you’re used to high-speed cable or fiber connections, you might notice it.